ICB-DCM/pyPESTO/doc/containers.rst

 The image can be used by using a pull from Docker.io registry: ``docker pull docker.io/stephanmg/pypesto:latest``

-Docker image can also be build manually by the users using the Dockerfile found here: https://github.com/ICB-DCM/pyPESTO/tree/main/docker
+The Docker image can also be built locally using the Dockerfile found here: https://github.com/ICB-DCM/pyPESTO/tree/main/docker

 If you require to transfer the docker image manually, build the container using the Dockerfile, then export your docker image to `.tar` by:
 `docker save -o pypesto.tar pypesto:latest`.
 The `.tar` file can then be transfered (e.g. with scp) to a remote location.